magpie-ea/magpie-v3-docs/docs/01_designing_experiments/01_views.md

-... coming soon ... general information about the design of a \_babe experiment
+... coming soon ... general information about the design of a \_magpie experiment

 There are two types of views: trial type and wrapping views.
-\_babe provides a number of templates to create views with a pre-given structure.
+\_magpie provides a number of templates to create views with a pre-given structure.